 - The Bank’s Sustainable Investment Framework which outlines the potential sustainable investment approaches/strategies, the selection of eligible investments and the monitoring frequency of the sustainable portfolio.

 The Bank has not fully integrated sustainability risks into its investment decision‐making and advisory processes since it has outsourced investment advice and portfolio management services to Eurobank Asset Management MFMC which is the investment arm of the Eurobank Group.
-Thus, due diligence, research and investment decision processes when selecting or recommending financial instruments are conducted based on Eurobank Asset Management MFMC’s sustainability risk policy.
+Thus, due diligence, research and investment decision processes when selecting or recommending financial instruments are conducted based on Eurobank Asset Management MFMC’s Responsible Investment Policy.

 Article 4: Principal Adverse Impacts (PAIs)